ian-ndeda/obstacle-avoiding-rover/README.md

 | G	| Stop 		|
 | H	| Donut		|

-To send these remote commands we'd have to set up the serial Bluetooth App.
+To send these remote commands we have to set up the serial Bluetooth App.

 Navigate to settings and under `Newline` select `None`.